COSC3020/mergesort-saracortes/README.md

 its worst-case runtime.
 Add your answer, including your reasoning, to this markdown file.

-The worst-case runtime complexity of this implementation of merge sort is Θ(n log n).
-It merges subarrays of increasing size, and each merging step runs in O(n) time (each element is moved at most once).
-The number of merging steps is O(log n) because the subarray size doubles in each iteration.
-So we can conclude that the overall complexity is O(n log n).
+The worst case runtime complexity of this implementation of merge sort is Θ(n log n).
+The algorithm sorts in place by merging subarrays of increasing size.
+Each merging step requires O(n) time because elements are shifted rather than copied into an auxiliary array.
+Because the number of merging steps is O(log n), the overall time complexity would still be Θ(n log n).
+Also, the in place shifting results in a higher constant factor compared to other implementations that would use auxiliary arrays.

 (I had help of a friend that is a computer science student to analyse the time complexity, she help me answer some questions so that I could come up with this conclusion)